vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/15_THE_DEMONS/1_The_Enemies_of_the_Gods.md

 • MS. iv.
 2. 9.

 • Macdonell and Keith, Vedic Index, i.
 29, 349, 450, 509, 518; ii.
 63. Jackson (CHI. i.
 319 ff.) adds nothing new to Hillebrandt's conjectures.
-It is note- worthy that Bloomfield's evidence (Rig- Veda Repetitions, p.
+It is noteworthy that Bloomfield's evidence (Rig- Veda Repetitions, p.
 645) shows book vi as by no means early as it should be if it deals with events in Iran before the invasion of India.

 • Arische Religion, i.
 317 ff.
 1 Dyāus Asura, pp. 29 ff.